harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 ### Make your GitLab UI changes locally

 GitLab UI is a dynamic design system.
 The current release is often ahead of the release version being used in GitLab.
-Follow these steps to ensure your changeset is as close to the production version of GitLab UI as possible:
+Follow these steps to ensure your local version includes only your changes on top of what is currently used in production:

 1. Review the GitLab `package.json` file for `@gitlab/ui` version
 1. Pull the latest `main` branch in GitLab UI to ensure you have access to the current tagged version